OpenFAST/openfast/docs/source/dev/performance.rst

 While BeamDyn provides a high-fidelity blade-response calculation, it is a computationally expensive module.
 Initial profiling highlighted the `bd_elementmatrixga2` subroutine, in particular, as a hotspot.
-However, initial attempts to improve performance in BeamDyn highlighted needs for alogirthmic improvements and refinements to the module's data structures.
+However, initial attempts to improve performance in BeamDyn highlighted needs for algorithmic improvements and refinements to the module's data structures.

 Results